 Community Local Law 2024-2034

-Changes to the Community Local Law 2024
+About Community Local Law

-The Local Law will take effect from 1 July 2024.
+The Community Local Law 2024-2034 took effect on 1 July 2024.

 The law sets out responsibilities and expectations for people in the City of Whittlesea to ensure we can live together harmoniously.